JJPR030803/NetGuard/docs/utils/configuration.md

 # Configuration Management Guide

-Guide to configuration management in the Network Security Suite.
+Guide to configuration management in NetGuard.

 ## Overview